florianwirth/PointAtMe/README.md

 ## Overview

 With this 3D Label Tool the user utilizes Oculus VR in order to annotate in 3D point clouds.
-Originally, the tool was developed for labeling traffic participants, but if could be used for any kind of object.
+Originally, the tool was developed for labeling traffic participants, but it can be used for any kind of object.
 Meta information about traffic participants can be added in-game.

 ## Funding